Legends and Letters

 Strength - The overall power of your character taking into account all of their stats.

 Element - There are four elements in Legends and Letters: Fire, Water, Earth, and Lightning.
 These give 35% bonuses against enemies of different elements while also being 35% weaker against another.
 Water is strong against Fire, Fire is strong against Earth, Earth is strong against Lightning, and Lightning is strong against Water.
 This cycle is shown on the top left of a battle's screen.
 A character's element can be seen by the background they appear on while inspecting their screen, and by an icon in the smaller view.

 Party Size - Each character has a size, and this increases depending on Star rating, being the current Star rating of a character +2 (making the current maximum size 7).
-There is a limit on total Party Size in battle, which can be increased by earning experience.
+There is a limit on total Party Size in battle, which can be increased by earning experience on your account.

 Level - Each time you level up a character, some of its stats will increase.

 Star - Each time a character reaches the maximum level, they can be 'ascended' to a new star rating and begin leveling again to further increase stats while keeping their pre-ascension stats.
-The maximum stars a character can attain is largely dictated by card rarity, with Legendaries having 5 stars.
+The maximum stars a character can attain is dictated by card rarity, with Legendaries having 5 stars.